teuben/teunix/Install/kde6.md

 most are called Breeze.
 There are probably 10^18 different combinations, if not more.

+## Other things to do

+Somewhat less urgent for immediate use, I often wind up doing some of the following:

+- add a cpufreq monitor to the System Monitor
+- install **K4DirStar** to monitor disk space usage

 ## Misc KDE notes

 - if you save your desktop, this is maintained in a file ~/.config/ksmserverrc